Lazerbeak12345/chaml/README.md

 ##### When var names collide

-Sometimes, variable names are unintentionally reused by devs.
-Here's an example of functional, yet poorly written code.
+Sometimes, variable names are unintentionally reused by developers.
+Here's an example of operable, yet poorly written code.

 ```text
 conflictingName=849234;